-In coordination with the Federal Government of Somalia, U.S. Africa Command conducted an airstrike targeting an al-Shabaab terrorist in the vicinity of Jilib, Somalia, Feb.
-2.
+In coordination with the Federal Government of Somalia, U.S. Africa Command conducted an airstrike targeting an al-Shabaab terrorist in the vicinity of Jilib, Somalia, on Feb.
+2, 2020.

 "Al-Shabaab is an al-Qaeda affiliate seeking to further its jihadist agenda," said U.S. Army Maj.
 Gen. William Gayler, director of operations, U.S. Africa Command.
 "Removal of even one terrorist makes the region and the U.S. safer.
 Continuous pressure on the network is necessary to prevent al-Shabaab from building a safe haven and exporting violence."